Yogabharathi3/1/README.md

-# EX-01-2a
+# EX-01-2c

 ## AIM
-To write a C program to check whether the given number is even number and if it is even check whether the given number it is less than or equal to 10 or not using nested if.
+To write a C program to find a maximum of two integers using a conditional operator.
 ## ALGORITHM
 1. Start the program.
-2. Read one variable.
+2. Read two variables.
-3. Check whether the given number is odd or even using if and else.
+3. Find maximum of two number using conditional operator (?:).
 4. Display the result.
 5. Stop the program.
 ## PROGRAM